nolmoonen/jpeggpu/README.md

 ## To do

 - Address JPEG applications headers/extensions, like color profiles and EXIF metadata.
-Currently, this is mostly ignored.
-It would probably also be good to optionally disable this interpretation.
-- Add some test.
-- Some optimization (try loading 32 at a time or buffer in shared memory)
+The goal is to ignore this and interpret one channel as gray, (not support two channels), three channels as YCbCr, and four channels CMYK.
+No interpretation of application headers will happen.
+It should be possible to output the data unchanged so that a user themselves can interpret.
-- Handling a mix of non-interleaved and interleaved scans.
+- Issue in support of baseline standard implementation: handling a mix of non-interleaved and interleaved scans.

 ## Other